Brettmett/Divvy_Bikeshare_Chicago/README.md

     * 5. Visualizing District areas on interactive map
     * 6. Upload to SQL Database

-#### Notebook: get_socioeconomic_data
+#### Notebook: 01_get_socioeconomic_data
-    1. Downloading Census data of the city of chicago from 2016 to 2020
+    * 1. Downloading Census data of the city of chicago from 2016 to 2020
-    2. Cleaning Data
+    * 2. Cleaning Data
-    3. Upload to SQL Database and save as csv on localy
+    * 3. Upload to SQL Database and save as csv on localy

 #### Notebook: 02_merge_areas_trips_data
 Goal: For every Trip in 2022, i want to identify the community area the trip started in and where it ended.
 Then, i want to add this information to the trips table for every trip.